ash-codess/Scientific-Computing-with-Python/readme.md

   - In this Sudoku Solver project, you'll learn how to use classes and objects to build a Sudoku grid and to solve a Sudoku puzzle.

 - **10_Binary-search-tree:**
-  - In this project, we'll learn how to construct your own BST and perform an in-order traversal.
+  - In this project, we'll learn how to construct our own BST and perform an in-order traversal.